ironbar/orangutan/reports/04_Modeling.md

 * Improve the model architecture and check if better metrics are available
 * Create a script for visualizing saved games

+## Iteration 2.
+Improving Imitation Learning results

+### Goal

+On this iteration I want to lay the foundations for future work.

+* Create an script for evaluating the agents
+* Create an script for visualizing agents play
+* Think of ways of improving the current score by analyzing the already submitted agents

+### Development

+#### Studying submission test code

+The submission test outputs some scores, I want to study the code to see if I can use it as my evaluation for the agents.

+The code is quite simple and I believe I can easily modify it so it will run as many levels as config files it founds.
+The scores are reproducible if the number of episodes does not change.

+I have prepared a pipeline using the makefile that allows to evaluate a docker and create a summary of all evaluations.

+This script could be used to create videos of the games if the agent had opencv.
+I could create a very similar script to save the videos, but I don't like the idea of duplicating code and also duplicating the computing of evaluations.
+Another alternative would be to save the frames using numpy and later use opencv.
+I think this later one is preferable, and I have implemented it.

+#### Analyzing previous agents games

+Now that I have videos of the agent playing I can analyze them and think ways of improving the model.

+##### Best model yet: 003_less_games

+* 1_Food.
+It does not always aim correctly to the food but it is always able to get it.
+Sometimes it reaches the borders and rotates to escape from them.
+* 2_Preferences.
+I don't think the preference for yellow balls is clear.
+Sometimes it collides with red balls.
+* 3_Obstacles.
+Only reaches the food when is visible from the start point.
+It does not now how to navigate the environment.
+Many times it gets stuck against the borders of the arena or against walls.
+* 4_Avoidance.
+It has not learn to avoid red zones.
+* 5_Spatial Reasoning.
+It dones not know how to navigate, sometimes it does but not very well.
+Again aiming at goals is not very good, sometimes it misses them.
+* 6_Generalization.
+It goes towards green walls, it does not know that only green balls are appealing.
+* 7_Internal memory.
+It seems to keep moving even when the light is off, maybe I have to create an auxiliary function for the agent to stay still when lights are off.
+* all_objects_random.
+It goes towards green walls and wood, collides with a lot of red zones.
+* moving_food.
+Aiming is very bad

+##### Model trained with more data: 002_more_games

+* 2_Preferences.
+I don't think the preference for yellow balls is clear
+* 4_Avoidence.
+It does not know to navigate
+* 5_Spatial Reasoning.
+Get's stuck in the borders or walls.

+### Results

 <!---
 ## Iteration n.
 Iteration_title